nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :book: The `return` statement in the first line now returns `undefined` and then exits the function.
 Therefore, the `(a+b)` expression on the next line will never be returned.

 :pencil2: Try modifying the code so that the `addTwoNumbers()` function returns the correct result.
+Run the code again using Node.js to verify the result.

 :book: This problem applies to the following statements:
 - `continue`